frshdnial/SEMINIT/README.md

 | `Validation rule ... requires at least 1 parameters` | A Laravel validation rule is malformed (e.g. `max|255` instead of `max:255`) — check `MeetingController.php`. |
 | CORS errors calling the API from the browser | Confirm the backend is running and `BASE_URL` in `src/config/api.ts` matches its host/port exactly. |

----

-##  Vision

-Beyond solving Kulai District Council's immediate administrative bottleneck, Seminit is positioned as a small step toward **Johor's Vision 2030** goal of becoming a regional AI and data hub — demonstrating how AI can reduce human error and administrative overhead in everyday public-sector workflows.